English Pointer vs German Shorthaired Pointer

 We’ll also give you some pointers on determining if either of these breeds is suitable for you in the first place.
 So are you ready to adopt an English Pointer or German Shorthaired Pointer?
 Let’s get started!

-- Which breed is right for you?
+- Which breed is better for hunting?

 English pointer vs German shorthaired pointer